connectankit/imytube/README.md

 <br/>

-<P>Welcome to PlayTube, a video streaming platform built using <strong>React</strong>, <strong>Tailwind CSS</strong> and <strong>YouTube's public API</strong>.
-With PlayTube, you can watch your favorite videos in a user-friendly interface, without any distractions.
-PlayTube offers seamless video playback, easy video discovery, and a simple user interface.
+<P>Welcome to iMyTube, a video streaming platform built using <strong>React</strong>, <strong>Tailwind CSS</strong> and <strong>YouTube's public API</strong>.
+With iMyTube, you can watch your favorite videos in a user-friendly interface, without any distractions. iMyTube offers seamless video playback, easy video discovery, and a simple user interface.
 Get started today and discover a world of video content at your fingertips!</p>

 </div>